AGM Belief Revision, Semantically: Base Changes and Syntax-Independence

 \begin{theorem} Let $\mathbb{B}$ be a base logic.
 Then the following hold: \begin{itemize} \item Every base change operator for $\mathbb{B}$ satisfying \postulate{G1}--\postulate{G3}, \postulate{G5}, and \postulate{G6} is compatible with some min-expressible min-friendly quasi-faithful assignment. \item Every min-expressible min-friendly quasi-faithful assignment for $\mathbb{B}$ is compatible with some base change operator satisfying \postulate{G1}--\postulate{G3}, \postulate{G5}, and \postulate{G6}. \end{itemize} \end{theorem}

 In research on base revision, various special postulates for the changing of bases have been considered, e.g. in the seminal research on belief revision by Hansson, special postulates for base changes are proposed, e.g., see \cite{KS_Hansson1999}.
-Of course, an interesting and open question is, which of them could be characterized or reconstructed by the approach of this article.
+Of course, an interesting and open question is, which of them could be characterized or reconstructed by the approach of this article. \sauerwald{In the next section we discuss the encoding of operators by quasi-faithful and faithful assignments.}